candiecane7/e-commerce-back-end-sequelize/README.md

 # e-commerce-back-end-sequelize

 ## Purpose
-To create models, associations and the routes needed for CRUD operations on the Categories, Tags, and Products of a companies database
+To create models, associations and the routes needed for CRUD operations on the Categories, Tags, and Products of a company's database.

 ## Installation
 Git clone this repositories code into your chosen folder.
 Open terminal in root folder and "npm install" to install all needed dependencies.
 Create a .env folder and add your database name, your mysql username and password.
 Make sure the database name is also changed in the db/schema file.